borkdude/boot-bundle/README.md

  :clojurescript [org.clojure/clojurescript "1.9.229"]}
 ```

-Load this library before you load your other dependencies in `build.boot`:
+Load boot-bundle before you load your other dependencies in `build.boot`:

 ```clojure
 (set-env! :dependencies